-If you’ve ever been unsure about where to go for brunch in Edinburgh then I’m here with a host of delicious suggestions.
-I am a sucker for brunch!
-If you’re in Edinburgh you’ll be seriously spoiled for choice… and it won’t just be your bog-standard brunch menu either.
+Ever been unsure about where to go for brunch in Edinburgh?
+If you’re in this city you’ll be seriously spoiled for choice… and it won’t just be your bog-standard brunch menu either.

 Of course, there are your stalwarts of the brunch and breakfast menu: eggs benny, bagels, French toast, granola, etc. However, you’ll also see some curve balls in the mix that keep it interesting – which is entirely what you would expect from a city like Edinburgh.

 Going for brunch is one of my favourite things to do in Edinburgh You have some nice food, sip on a cocktail or two, and you can still have the rest of the day to explore the city.
 Most of the places I’ve included in my list of the best brunches in Edinburgh are wham-bam in the centre of town so they make the perfect location to kickstart a day of sightseeing!

 So without further ado, here’s my list of where to eat brunch in Edinburgh…

 Best for: Amazing cocktails and stylish surroundings

 Address: 32 Castle St, Edinburgh EH2 3HT

 I’ve been to Badger & Co a few times and it never disappoints.
 Located on Castle Street, just a 15-minute walk from Waverley Station, Badger & Co is a great spot if you live in Edinburgh, whether you’re spending a few days there, or if you’re just popping in for the day.
 Like me.
 We literally jumped on the train from Stirling to come to Badger & Co then went home again!